MileHacker Logo

 Safety:

 Verona is generally very safe.
 Be aware of pickpockets in crowded areas within the Heritage District.
-Exercise standard urban precautions in the vicinity of the train station late at night.
+Exercise the usual precautions for a city in the vicinity of the train station late at night.
 Other neighborhoods are generally safe and residential.

 Noise: